-- i.
+- 3.13 Asset Maintenance: The Council will focus on reducing its long-term asset maintenance costs through: - i.
 Proactive Maintenance Scheduling.
 The Council carried out a full stock condition survey in 2011 enabling it to plan a proactive maintenance schedule, which is key to addressing obsolescence, and sustaining the quality and condition of its properties.
-The survey should enable more accurate forecasting of future budget requirements and should in time help reduce the level of reactive maintenance, which tends to be more expensive.
+This is currently held on Asset Manager The survey enables more accurate forecasting of future budget requirements and should in time help reduce the level of reactive maintenance, which tends to be more expensive.
 It also reduces the risk that under-investment will lead to a spike in maintenance costs in due course or a loss of income should assets no longer be deemed fit for purpose. - ii.
 Better Cost Recovery.
-There is scope for the Council to improve cost recovery from tenants through improved service charging, and dilapidation settlements, and potentially through changing lease terms: - a.
+The Council is currently reviewing its cost recovery process through improved service charging of tenants, and dilapidation settlements, and potentially through changing lease terms: - a.
 Service Charges.
 Many investment portfolio leases include terms for service charging, but they have not historically been enforced as well as they could be, leaving the Council to bear maintenance charges.
-The Council will work to ensure that future costs are recovered from tenants. - b.
-Delapidations.
-The Council does not have a high turnover of tenants, but where assets are vacated it will ensure costs are recovered for bringing assets back up to standard after use. - c.
-FRI Leases.
+The Council will work to ensure that future costs are recovered from tenants and has put that in place for 2015/16. - b.
+Dilapidations.
+The Council does not have a high turnover of tenants, but where assets are vacated it will ensure costs are recovered for bringing assets back up to standard after use.
+This has been implemented in 2015/16. - c.
+Full Repairing and Insuring Leases.
 The Council employs Internal Repair terms on many investment and community asset leases, and the Council will review what additional cost benefit it might derive from Full Repair and Insuring Leases, beyond the benefits delivered from a more effective service charge regime.
 For community assets, the impact of these additional costs will need to be considered against other priorities for those assets. - 3.14 Contract procurement: Joining with partner organisations to articulate common requirements enables increased commercial leverage with suppliers.
-The procurement of a new housing maintenance contract scheduled to take effect from July 2014 may also allow for building services to utilise the contractor to support its assets, which would deliver greater economy of scale for the Property portfolio in particular.
-More widely, the Council will ensure that the scope for partnering in maintenance contract procurement, whether within the Council or with wider partner organisations, is considered as part of all future procurement processes. - 3.15 Transfer of Community Assets: The maintenance of some of the Council's community assets results in a significant net cost to the Council, notably the Community Centres.
-In 2012/13, the net cost to the Council was £0.116M, as a result of peppercorn rents and the expense of internal repairs.
-While effort is being made to raise rents in a modest way and to transfer the terms of leases to Full Repair and Insuring leases, this is unlikely to address fully the level of cost currently sustained, and it might prove more costeffective in the long-term to explore the transfer of the assets to local community associations if they are willing to take them on.
+The procurement of a new housing maintenance contract with Osbornes from July 2014 allows for building services to utilise the contractor to support its assets, which delivers greater economy of scale for the Property Portfolio in particular.
+More widely, the Council

-3.16 Improved Energy Management.
+- will ensure that the scope for partnering in maintenance contract procurement, whether within the Council or with wider partner organisations, is considered as part of all future procurement processes. - 3.15 Transfer of Community Assets: The maintenance of some of the Council's community assets results in a significant net cost to the Council, notably the Community Centres.
+In 2014/15, the net cost to the Council was £0.262m, as a result of peppercorn rents and the expense of internal repairs.
+While effort is being made to raise rents in a modest way and to transfer the terms of leases to Full Repair and Insuring leases, this is unlikely to address fully the level of cost currently sustained, and it might prove more cost-effective in the long-term to explore the transfer of the assets to local community associations if they are willing to take them on. - 3.16 Improved Energy Management.
 The Council has already taken steps, primarily on its operational estate, to capture performance information on energy, water and paper consumption, and has undertaken some limited projects as at Cupid Green to install more energy-effective technology.
-The Council will consider a wider programme of energy efficiency for those assets for which it currently pays the utility charges, where there is a clear business case to do so.
+The Council will set up and implement an action plan to enable a wider programme of energy efficiency for those assets for which it currently pays the utility charges, where there is a clear business case to do so.